-The Admin Login lets you sign in as an administrator, if that status is available to you.
-Simply type your user name and password and click Authorize to enable Administrator Status.
+In the Admin Login, you can sign in as an administrator, if that status is available to you.
+Enter your user name and password and click Authorize to enable Administrator Status.
+You can also change the refresh rate settings.
+The default setting is 60 seconds.